A large field of solar panels sitting next to each other.

 Property Assessed Clean Energy (PACE)

 PACE enables commercial building owners and tenants to access low-cost, long-term financing for building upgrades.
 Financing is repaid as an assessment of the property's tax bill.
-PACE is currently available in Las Vegas, Reno, Henderson, and Fernley and forthcoming in North Las Vegas, Clark and Pershing Counties.
+PACE is currently available in the Cities of Reno, Las Vegas, Sparks, and Fernley and Clark, Washoe, and Pershing Counties.
+NCEF is a capital provider for PACE.

 A tv monitor with an image of the heat from it.